FirstBatchLabs/Guide-to-Decentralized-Socials/Essential Guide to Decentralized Social on Chains.md

 Intuition: Solana is shrouded in mystery and its believers often point to three key factors that will determine its success:

-1. heavy investment from web3 whales and institutional investors
+- Heavy investment from web3 whales and institutional investors
-2. consistent growth in its developer community / hackathons
+- Consistent growth in its developer community / hackathons
-3. mass adoption of SMS (Solana Mobile Stack)
+- Mass adoption of SMS (Solana Mobile Stack)

 Whether or not these features will translate into mass adoption and social app development is yet to be seen.